 Express Entry Draws for FSW/CEC will restart in July

 FSW Express Entry draws have been halted since December 2020.
 CEC draws have been halted since September 2021.
-Canadian immigration officials said that the draws would be paused until Immigration, Refugees and Citizenship Canada (IRCC), had completed at least half its backlog of high-skilled applicants.
+Canadian immigration officials said that the draws would be paused until Immigration, Refugees and Citizenship Canada (IRCC) had completed at least half its backlog of high-skilled applicants.
 It was at 111,900 as of September 2021.

-• IRCC has reduced its backlog by more than half to 48,000 as of March 2022 and plans to further reduce it by July.
+• IRCC has reduced its backlog by more than half, to 48,000 as of March 2022, and plans to reduce it further by July.

 • This progress in application processing means that IRCC will resume Express Entry draws for CEC and FSW candidates in July.